alogim/vat-calculator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.

-It contains a basic Angular application which you can use to start implementing a new project.
+It contains a simple Angular application which can be used to compute the Value-Added Tax (VAT).

 ## Development server